programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Writing pages and posts <a id="section5"></a>

 *Some information on what you'll be using (Markdown) to write blog posts and pages on your website, followed by instructions on writing your first post and page.*

+**Posts** *and* **pages** *are just content that's styled differently; posts is meant to be used for content organized by publication date, while pages are content like an About page that isn't organized or displayed chronologically, but might be included in your website's main menu.
+The URLs for posts and page are also different by default (although you can change this): page URLs look like MySite.com/about, while post URLs look like MySite.com/2016/02/29/my-post-title.*

 #### Authoring in Markdown <a id="section5-1"></a>